-Official QU transcripts are the recorded results of the students' academic work.
-They contain all the essential information pertaining to students' course grades, academic level, scholarship, and degrees received.
-They summarize their academic history.
+The QU transcript is a student's official record of academic achievement.
+The transcript contains all the essential information pertaining to his or her course grades. academic level, scholarship, and degrees received - a summary of the student's academic history.
 At the end of each semester, every student is issued a grade report summarizing the course grades they have completed in that semester.
 Students may obtain an official copy of their QU transcript from the Registration Department.